NOTE// Due to COVID-19, patients are currently only allowed one support person or visitor at a time.

 More information about paying for your health care can be found in the Patients and Visitors section of this website.

 NOTE// To protect the privacy of other patients, only 2 visitors may be with you at any time.
-UPDATED// Due to COVID-19 patients are currently only allowed one support person or visitor at a time, for more information see our detailed COVID-19 restrictions.
+For more information about visiting see our Visitors and family page.

 This ensures equity (fairness) between all patients.
 If you have come with a larger whānau or support group, please do not be offended if they are asked to take it in turns to sit with you.